svenssonjoel/lispBM/doc/lbmref.md

 ### Overflow behaviour

-Operations on fixed bitwidth mumerical types can lead to overflow.
+Operations on fixed bitwidth numerical types can lead to overflow.
 The ranges representable in 32bit LBMs integer types are the following:

    - `type-char`  : 0 - 255
    - `type-i`     : -134217728 - 1342177272